markusrobertjonsson/bonobo/README.md

 - &lt;F10> toggles visibility of mouse pointer
 - &lt;Space> pauses the experiment and a pause screen with current experiment status is displayed; another space resumes it
 - The pause screen contains information about how many trials are left (in pretraining part) and how many probe trials are left (in the probe phase)
-- If an experiment is aborted it will be resumed from where it was aborted when restarted.
+- If an experiment is aborted (by closing the window) it will be resumed from where it was aborted when restarted.
 However, in the pretraining, the score of the last 20 trials is not kept.
 - The pretraining is over when correct response is >=80% within two consecutive sets of 10 trials.
 Then the probe phase starts.
 - The probe phase is over when 120 probe trials have been run.
 Every 10 trial in the probe phase is a probe trial.